 Trouble is, for us to get a public vote on regional transit, the region’s political leaders have to put it on the ballot.
 Oakland County Executive Brooks Patterson and Macomb County Executive Mark Hackel barely let transit onto the ballot last year, and they’ve given no indication that they’ll support putting it on the ballot at the next opportunity: November 2018.

-Brooks is retiring at the end of that year, after a storied career fighting desegregation busing, transit, and pretty much anything else that might benefit Detroit – or poor people in Oakland County, for that matter.
-But Hackel has big political ambitions; he’s mulling a run for Governor of Michigan, on a self-described platform of “fiscal conservatism,” and after last year’s Trump-inflected vote, it’s hard to see how a switch to supporting transit would endear him to his suburban base.
+Brooks has led a storied career fighting desegregation busing, transit, and pretty much anything else that might benefit Detroit – or poor people in Oakland County, for that matter.
+And Hackel has big political ambitions; he’s mulling a run for Governor of Michigan, on a self-described platform of “fiscal conservatism,” and after last year’s Trump-inflected vote, it’s hard to see how a switch to supporting transit would endear him to his suburban base.

 At last month’s RTA board retreat, Detroit representative Freman Hendrix made a strong case for putting transit back on the ballot in 2018, supported by the two Washtenaw County representatives.
 Unfortunately, Oakland and Macomb have veto power over that proposal, as they made very clear last year.
 And at the retreat, their representatives indicated they were in no rush to put transit back on the ballot.